wonkey-coders/wonkey/README.md

 sudo apt-get install g++-multilib libopenal-dev libpulse-dev libsdl2-dev
 ```

+Follow the next steps to build :
 1. Open a shell and change to the 'wonkey/scripts' directory.
 2. Enter `./rebuildall.sh` and hit return.
 Wait...
-3. If all went well, you should end up with a 'Wonkey2 (...)' app in the wonkey directory.
+3. If all went well, you should end up with a 'Wonkey (...)' app in the wonkey directory.
 Run this to launch the WIDE (Wonkey IDE).
 4. You should now be able to build and run wonkey apps.
 There are some sample apps in the 'wonkey/examples' directory.

 ## Introduction to Wonkey